ralna/GALAHAD/doc/Julia/rst-dir/fdc_functions.rst

 	*
 		- n_depen

-		- is a scalar variable of type Int32 that holds the number of dependent constraints, if any.
+		- is a scalar variable of type INT that holds the number of dependent constraints, if any.

 	*
 		- depen

-		- is a one-dimensional array of size m and type Int32 whose first n_depen components contain the indices of dependent constraints.
+		- is a one-dimensional array of size m and type INT whose first n_depen components contain the indices of dependent constraints.

 .. index:: pair: function; fdc_terminate
 .. _doxid-galahad__fdc_8h_1a9c0167379258891dee32b35e0529b9f9: